JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/inspections-quick-fixes/index.md

 individual statements and at your overall solution architecture.
 If it detects a potential issue, it will show a warning.
 It may show suggestions too, helping you improve code.

-Inspections can hep you with many things:
+Inspections can help you with many things:

 * [Spot errors before our application runs](https://blog.jetbrains.com/dotnet/2018/05/22/using-rider-spot-errors-application-runs/)
 * [Consistent code bases using Rider code analysis](https://blog.jetbrains.com/dotnet/2018/05/24/consistent-code-bases-using-rider-code-analysis/)